camunda/camunda-modeler/README.md

 npm run build
 ```

 ### Development Setup

-Spin up the application for development, all strings attached:
+First, build the plugins and then spin up the application for development:

 ```
 npm run dev
 ```

 ## License